Get A Quote

 Braided shields start with copper wires braided around the conductors.
 The sizes and angles of the wires used for the braiding depend on the size of the conductor.
 Generally, smaller wires woven at tighter angles will produce greater flexibility in the cable.

-To maintain the shielding’s integrity, you must minimize the flexing and movement of the wire.
+You must minimize the wire’s flexing and movement to maintain the shielding’s integrity.
 Braided shielding can offer up to 90% filtering of EMI.
 This shield does not protect 100% because microscopic gaps between the braids can allow EMI to pass through.
 As long as the cabling stays still, the 90% shielding should suffice.

 Foil offers 100% coverage of the wire inside, but this option is less durable and more challenging to work with than braided shielding.
 But the 100% shielding on cabling better protects against interference that could prevent signals from moving between fire alarms.

-When choosing the type of shielding, note that braided coating or braid-foil cabling cost more and require a special order.
+When choosing the type of shielding, note that braided coating or braid-foil cabling costs more and requires a special order.
 Braided shielding makes the cabling easier to work with because it is less likely to sustain damage when running the cabling.
 Plus, you can more easily create terminations with this type of shielding.

 Foil coating is the standard option for shielded cabling.
 It costs less than braided shielding but provides 100% coverage of the conductor inside the cable.
 The downside to this type of shielding is the chance for the foil polyester coating to break when used in environments that require a lot of flexing to get the wires into place.
 Foil shielded cabling also makes creating connections more difficult due to the thinness of the foil compared to braided shielding.

-Using shielded or unshielded cabling for a fire alarm depends on the area you run the cabling in and the requirements of the fire alarm’s manufacturer.
+Using shielded or unshielded cabling for a fire alarm depends on the area you run the cabling in and the manufacturer’s requirements.
 Always check the manufacturer’s specifications for cabling size and shielding options first.

 Fire alarm systems are built around a specific wire size, making that the first and most important decision.
 Some manufacturers may indicate whether or not to use shielding with the cabling in the system.
 If you cannot find this information, use other parameters for when to use shielded or unshielded cabling.